cocos/cocos-docs/en/editor/publish/build-options.md

 When merging assets automatically, all `JSON` files that the **Start Scene** depends on are merged into the package that contains the **Start Scene**.
 This option is disabled by default.
 When enabled, it will not increase the overall game size, but if these `JSON` is also used by other scenes, then CPU overhead may increase slightly when they are loaded again.
 -->

+### Cocos Service Config Set

+This option is used to display all the services integrated in the [Service](https://service.cocos.com/document/en/) panel for the current project.

+### Cocos Analytics

+If this option is checked, the [Cocos Analytics](https://n-analytics.cocos.com/docs/en/) service in the [Service](https://service.cocos.com/document/en/) panel can be enabled directly.

 ## Build options related to each platform